boschresearch/torchphysics/docs/tutorial/tutorial_start.rst

   problems easier.
 To get an overview of all methods, see the docs_.
 Two parts that will be shown more detailed, are:

-  - Here_ the usage of the pre implemented differential operators
+  - The usage of the pre implemented `differential operators`_
   - `Creating plots`_ of the trained solutions.

 Solver
   Handles the training of the defined model, by applying the previously created conditions.
-  The usage of the solver, will be shown in a complete probleme, where all the above points are used.
+  The usage of the solver will be shown in a complete problem, where all the above parts of the library are used.
 This is shown in `solving a simple PDE`_.

 These are all the basics of TorchPhysics.
 You should now have a rough understanding of the